 The short answer is: usually not.
 However, you can wrap the amount of the transfer tax into the cost basis of your property.
 The cost basis is basically a sum of everything you paid to acquire the property.
-While this doesn’t do you much good as a buyer, it does help when you sell the property because it adds to the cost basis, which effectively reduces the amount of capital gains tax you’ll have to pay.
+While this doesn't do you much good as a buyer, it does help when you sell the property because it adds to the cost basis, which effectively reduces the amount of capital gains tax you'll have to pay in the long run.

 Typically, real estate transfer taxes are paid at closing.
 If your sale is residential in nature, the tax amount will be included on the HUD-1 settlement form associated with the transfer.
 Buyers also have to consider additional fees and taxes when calculating the potential cost of homeownership, even if they don't have to pay the transfer tax.
 Sellers also have to consider the potential fees and taxes that they'll be responsible for, as well.

 It's easy to see how nuanced these transactions can become.
 That's why you should consult with a local real estate agent who has experience in your market.
 Clever Partner Agents work for a fraction of the typical commission rate, which is a cost savings opportunity for both buyers and sellers.

 Contact Clever today for a no-obligation consultation with a top-rated Partner Agent in your area.